 People who live in socially vulnerably areas live shorter lives and experience reduced quality of life.
-Census tracts in Mason and Ocean counties have social vulnerability indices at "high" or "moderate to high," with the exception of one census tract in the northwest corner of Mason County.
-Other data from the MiThrive Community Health Needs Assessment illustrate the theme of economic insecurity in the North Central region and the two-county area.
+With the exception of two census tracts in northeast Mecosta County, residents of Lake, Mecosta and Osceola counties live in census tracts with social vulnerability indices at "high" or "moderate to high."

+Data from the MiThrive Community Health Needs Assessment illustrate the theme of economic insecurity in the MiThrive North Central region and the three-county area.
 Health care providers noted that economic stability is the most important issue impacting their patients.
-In addition, there are several secondary data indicators for Mason and Oceana counties that exceed the North Central region and state rates, including ALICE households and children, families, households and population living below the federal poverty level.
+In addition, there are several secondary data indicators for Lake, Mecosta and Osceola counties that exceed the North Central region and state rates, such as ALICE households and children, families, households and population living below the federal poverty level.
 On average, 20.3% of the population lives below the federal poverty level.